Applications for the 2021 National Book Prize: books published in 2020 are open between 8 March – 26 April 2021 at 12 noon.

 Criteria and regulations may be found below.

-The Terramaxka Prize ceremony will take place on 10 November during the opening night of the Malta Book Festival 2020, while the 2020 National Book Prize award ceremony date will be announced later this year.
+The Terramaxka Prize ceremony will take place in November during the opening night of the 2021 Malta Book Festival, while the 2021 National Book Prize award ceremony date will be announced later this year.

 Below please find the Application Form and Regulations of the National Book Prize (including the Terramaxka Prize)

 The Categories and Criteria of the National Book Prize for Adults – Adjudication Guidelines and Criteria – are as follows: